 This course is an introductory course in mathematical modeling and decision making with emphasis on applications.
-(Prerequisites: MATH 0099 or MATH 0100 with grade of C or better).
-(3 C).
+(Prerequisites: MATH 0099 or MATH 0100 with grade of C or better; placement score for college level reading and writing).
+(4 C).
 MNTC: Goal 2/Critical Thinking, Goal 4/Mathematics/Logical Reasoning.